jomare1188/congenial-system/README.md

 We only used individuals with less than 70% of missing data (25 individuals not passed the threshold), which effectively resulted in a pool of  52/76 individuals (68.4%)

 **Banned samples**: [`pipeline/banned_indv.txt`](pipeline/banned_indv.txt)

+For runs 17, 18, 19 we used a custom popmap basen of geagraphic origin of the samples.